Do you find it difficult to be confident as an artist?

 Everyone’s tastes are different.
 And what some people hate, other people can’t get enough of.

 I cannot stress this enough.

 I may be an artist but I don’t know everything.
-I had to pick up a variety of skills, like outlining, drawing anatomy, learning different strokes and colouring techniques and I have Skillshare to thank for all of that!
-I took their free trial and I watched every class on drawing and illustration they had.
-I took the annual membership and it barely comes to $5-8 a month.
-It’s totally worth it!
+I had to pick up a variety of skills, like outlining, drawing anatomy, learning different strokes, and coloring techniques and I have Domestika to thank for all of that!
+I prefer Domestika to Skillshare because once you buy a class, you own it forever.
+Their classes are also extremely cost-effective and they constantly have sales.

 The more you learn, the more confident you become.
 It goes hand in hand.

 I think the best way to become confident as an artist is to remember why you started.
 There are times when I’m low and don’t feel like drawing anymore.
 There are days when I wake up with self-doubt and say to myself, “Maybe I should have been a dancer.”

 We all have those days.
 You’re not alone if you sometimes feel like giving up.

 So, instead of giving up, I take a few minutes to breathe or do something relaxing and I try and remember why I started.

 You could have several reasons.